The Truth About Oregon Workers' Compensation Claims

 5. Can I resolve my claim with a settlement?

-Just like everything else, the Oregon Workers' Compensation statute and rules regulates settlements.
-Settlements are allowed, but there are rules.
+Just like everything else, there are rules about how you can resolve your claim.
+Settlements are allowed, but only certain kinds of settlement.
 More important, there is a lot to consider when deciding to resolve your claim, and if so, how.

 Even If Your Claim Is Accepted, You Should Know: